Refloow/Steam-Chat-Logger/.github/README.md

 # Support the project
 - **If you like the project and the fact that is free you can support us by giving an donation.**
-- We are accepting donations on:
+- We are accepting donations:

 1. Crypto: https://refloow.com/cdonate
 2. Steam: https://steamcommunity.com/tradeoffer/new/?partner=392773011&token=CncehZti